 CA Versailles, Dec.
 10, 2024, no. 21/05807

-A director of SAS, who was also an employee, paid himself €10,400 in compensation for untaken leave, without the prior approval of the strategic committee required by a pacte d’associés.
-This initiative led to his dismissal and dismissal for serious misconduct.
-In application of the agreement, he was deprived of a €100,000 dismissal indemnity and forced to sell his shares at a substantial discount (€200,000 instead of €800,000).
+An executive of a SASofficer, who was also an employee, paid himself €10,400 in compensation for untaken vacation, without the prior approval of the strategic committee required by a shareholders’ agreement. shareholders’ agreement.
+This initiative led to his dismissal for serious misconduct.
+Under the terms of the agreement, he was deprived of a €100,000 revocation indemnity and forced to sell his shares at a heavily discounted price (€200,000 instead of €800,000).

-The Versailles Court of Appeal held that non-compliance with an express clause in the agreement was sufficient to constitute serious misconduct, regardless of the subsequent approval of the accounts by the shareholders’ meeting.
-It thus confirms that failure to comply with the obligations arising from a covenant can justify heavy statutory penalties, regardless of intent or the existence of proven prejudice.
+The Versailles Court of Appeal held that non-compliance with an express clause in the agreement was sufficient to constitute serious misconduct, regardless of the subsequent approval of the financial statements by the shareholders’ meeting.
+It thus confirms that failure to comply with the obligations arising from an agreement may justify severe severe statutory penaltiesregardless of intent or proven prejudice.